Embodied Lifelong Learning for Task and Motion Planning: Experimental Evaluation

 \subsection{Lifelong Evaluation on 2D Domains}

-We now proceed to describe our main results in the lifelong learning setting.
-Our evaluation presented the agent with a sequence of problems from each domain in turn (first domain 1, then domain 2...), imposing a nonstationary distribution.
+Our lifelong evaluation presented the agent with a sequence of problems from each domain in turn (first domain 1, then domain 2...), imposing a nonstationary distribution.
 The agent attempted to solve each problem given its current sampler, and subsequently used the collected data for additional training.
 There was no separate test phase: the agent's performance was assessed over its attempts to solve the problems in the sequence (before training on them).
-We updated the models of each method using the retraining, finetuning, and replay strategies described in Section~\ref{sec:TrainingSingleDiffusionSampler}.
+We updated the models of each method using the retraining, finetuning, and replay strategies of Section~\ref{sec:TrainingSingleDiffusionSampler}.

-Figure~\ref{fig:ResultsLifelong2D} shows the cumulative number of problems solved against the number of generated samples for each method.
-Our mixture sampler is substantially more efficient at solving problems than either of the baseline methods.
-In the lifelong setting, agents use their current version of the samplers to collect data, which explains why even the retraining version of the generic baseline fails so catastrophically.
-The agent uses the model trained on previous types to generate samples for novel object types; early on, those samplers are overfit to the small set of initial types, causing them to fail to solve any problems and therefore preventing the robot from acquiring any useful data for subsequent updates.
-Specialized samplers instead work reasonably well, but are slowed down by their inability to quickly generate samples when trained over little data.
-To demonstrate the importance of avoiding forgetting in this context, we evaluated finetuning variants of each approach, which is known to suffer from forgetting.
-Clearly, the forgetful approach performs noticeably worse than the proper lifelong mechanisms, demonstrating the need to retain knowledge throughout the task sequence.
+Figure~\ref{fig:ResultsLifelong2D} shows the cumulative number of problems solved against the number of generated samples.
+We used retraining for specialized and generic samplers as an approximate upper bound on their performance.
+Our mixture sampler is substantially more efficient than baselines, and is the only approach that outperforms a na\"ive uniform sampler.
+In the lifelong setting, agents use their current samplers to collect data, which explains why even the retraining version of the generic baseline fails.
+The agent uses the model trained on previous types to generate samples for novel types; early on, those samplers are overfit to the small set of initial types, causing them to fail to solve any problems and preventing the robot from acquiring useful data for subsequent updates.
+Specialized samplers work reasonably well, but are slowed down by their inability to quickly generate samples when trained over little data.
+The finetuning approaches, which are known to suffer from forgetting, perform noticeably worse, demonstrating the need to retain knowledge throughout the problem sequence.